 Fertilize this month with MicroLife organic fertilizer with beneficial microorganisms and mycorrhizal fungi.
 Research has shown that these organisms assist in the uptake of water and nutrients and are even known to assist in disease suppression.

-Prevent winter weeds by applying a pre-emergent herbicide to PREVENT seeds from germinating.
+PreDimensionvent winter weeds by applying a pre-emergent herbicide sucs as Hi Yield Turf and Ornamental Grass Stopper with Dimension or organic Corn Gluten to PREVENT seeds from germinating.
 Be sure to water-in with ½” of water to activate.

 Avoid overseeding of lawns with ryegrass, as it can stress our warm season grasses during the transition in the early spring.
 Bermuda and Zoysia can tolerate overseeding, but St. Augustine cannot.